pivotal/docs-tap/scst-scan/install-snyk-integration.hbs.md

     - `DEV-NAMESPACE` is your developer namespace.

-        >**Note:** To use a namespace other than the default namespace, ensure the namespace exists before you install.
+        >**Note** To use a namespace other than the default namespace, ensure the namespace exists before you install.
 If the namespace does not exist, the scanner installation fails.

     - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from a private registry for scanning.